ThomazDiniz/zelun-Scheduler/README.md

 # Zelun Scheduler

 A Python script to automatically upload and schedule multiple videos to your YouTube channel.
-The script processes videos from a local folder, uploads them to YouTube, schedules them for publication at specified times, and organizes uploaded videos using an intelligent tracking system.
+The script processes videos from a local folder, uploads them to YouTube, schedules them for publication at specified times, and organizes uploaded videos.

 > 🇧🇷 **Português (Brasil)**: [README.pt-BR.md](README.pt-BR.md)